 The profiles listed on the Don Juan website show the staff.
 Customers have to decide whether or not they think sessions with these women are worth the relatively high rates charged.
 Quite a few men seem to think so.

 The second soaploand in our short list is Balubola.
 Foreigners are accepted here as well, as we’re told by the management, but again there are no English speakers at the front desk.

 At Balubola the minimum session a foreigner can book will run 100000 Yen, which amounts to almost 1000 US dollars.

-Note too that not all women at either shop will accept foreigners, so on top of the extra charge you are also more limited in your choices.
+Note too that not all women at either shop will accept foreigners, so on top of the extra charge (or “gaijin tax”) foreigners are also more limited in their choices than local customers.

 Soaplands in general are expensive places, but those with money to spare seem to enjoy them.
 They offer a very high level of service and the premium places usually have incredibly attractive women on staff.
 They are also some of the only places in Japan that reliably offer full service.